dosemu2/dosemu2/doc/README.txt

            This is useful, when the DOS-application flushes the keyboard buffer on startup.
 Your strokes would be discarded, if you don't wait.

-   When using X, the keystroke feature can be used to directly fire up a DOS application with one click, if you have the right entry in your .fvwmrc
      _________________________________________________________________

-12.2.
+12.3.
 Using an input file

-     * Make a file "FILE" containing all keystrokes you need to boot dosemu and to start your dos-application, ... and don't forget to have CRLF for 'ENTER'.
+     * Make a file "FILE" containing all keystrokes you need to boot dosemu and to start your dos-application, ... and don't forget to have CR (literal ^M) for 'ENTER'.
 FILE may look like this (as on my machine):

-         2^M                    <== this chooses point 2 of the boot menu dir > C:\garbage^M     <== this executes 'dir', result to 'garbage' exitemu^M              <== this terminates dosemu

-       (the ^M stands for CR)
+    2^Mdir > C:\garbage^Mexitemu^M

+       which could choose point 2 of the boot menu, execute 'dir' with output to 'garbage', and terminate dosemu, where the ^M stands for CR.
-     * execute dosemu on a spare (not used) console, maybe /dev/tty20 such like this:
+     * and execute dosemu like this:

-       # dosemu.bin -D-a 2>/dev/null <FILE >/dev/tty20

-       This will _not_ switch to /dev/tty20, but silently execute dosemu and you will get the '#' prompt back, when dosemu returns.

-   I tested this with dosemu-0.64.4/Linux-2.0.28 and it works fine.
+    dosemu -dumb < FILE

+   In bash you can also use
+       echo -e 'dir \gt; c:\\garbage\rexitemu\r' | dosemu -dumb

-   When your dos-app does only normal printout (text), then you may even do this
+   or, when your dos-app does only normal printout (text), then you may even do this

-          # dosemu.bin -D-a 2>/dev/null <FILE >FILE.out
+       echo -e 'dir\rexitemu\r' | dosemu -dumb > FILE.out

-   FILE.out then contains the output from the dos-app, but merged with ESC-sequences from Slang.
+   FILE.out then contains the output from the DOS application, but (unlike the "unix -e" technique, merged with all startup messages.

    You may elaborate this technique by writing a script, which gets the dos-command to execute from the commandline and generate 'FILE' for you.
      _________________________________________________________________

-12.3.
+12.4.
 Running DOSEMU within a cron job

-   When you try to use one of the above to start dosemu out of a crontab, then you have to asure, that the process has a proper environement set up ( especially the TERM and/or TERMCAP variable ).
+   When you try to use one of the above to start dosemu out of a crontab, then you have to asure, that the process has a proper environment set up ( especially the TERM and/or TERMCAP variable ).

    Normally cron would setup TERM=dumb, this is fine because DOSEMU recognizes it and internally sets it's own TERMCAP entry and TERM to `dosemu-none'.
 You may also configure your video to
-          # dosemu.bin ... -I 'video { none }'
+          dosemu ... -dumb

    or have a TERM=none to force the same setting.
-If you use the wrapper script, there is save way to do the same:
-          # dosemu -dumb

 In all other crontab run cases you may get nasty error messages either from DOSEMU or from Slang.
      _________________________________________________________________

 13. Commands & Utilities